itmeson/c-discrete/src/overview/grading_system.rst

 skills, and will keep your *highest* score on that standard over the course of the term.

-Your scores for the standards will be kept in a separate gradebook program to which you will have access, called ActiveGrade.
-It will be your responsibility to ensure/check the accuracy of all scores entered in ActiveGrade and on Ulearn.
+Your scores for the Standards portion of the course will be kept separately from Ulearn, and will be emailed to you on a weekly basis.
+It will be your responsibility to ensure the accuracy of all scores.

 .. _Standards: ../standards.html
 .. _Homework: ../category/homework.html